twdstudent/project-4/README.md

 cluttered.

 ### Future plans!
-Despaite what my parents say, I do have plans, but back this project!
+Despite what my parents say, I do have plans, but back this project!
 I would like to add (mentioned earlier) a search filter where a user can use the same form they used to input a recipe to seatch for a spceific recipe that matches there desired criteria ie vegan freindly, gluten free etc.
 A log in feature is something I'd want to add, this would help with only allowing users to edit/delete reipes they have entered.